 As ground coffee is a widely purchased product (due to the nature of its convenience), there are lots of places you can buy ground coffee online.
 This means you'll need to do your research before you decide on the best option for you.

-Always read reviews and look for a company’s sustainability practises to ensure it meets your personal standards.
+Always read reviews and look for a company’s sustainability practices to ensure it meets your personal standards.

 6. Shelf Life

-If you’re buying your coffee ground, then you’ll need to understand that the shelf life on the product is greatly reduced.
+If you’re buying coffee ground, you’ll need to understand that the product's shelf life is greatly reduced.
 That’s because the small particles make it easier for oxygen to access.
-Sadly, this kick starts the ageing process.
+Sadly, this kick-starts the ageing process.

-Generally speaking, you’ll have around 4-8 weeks to consume ground coffee providing it’s correctly sealed in your bag or container.
+Generally speaking, you’ll have around 4-8 weeks to consume ground coffee, provided it’s correctly sealed in your bag or container.

 However, for maximum flavour of each freshly roasted coffee, it's best enjoyed up to 4 weeks from roast date.
 One of the biggest misconceptions when buying ground coffee in the supermarket is the date on the packaging.